 - Fiber – The recommended amount of dietary fiber is 14 grams per 1000 calories, or 25 g per day for women and 38 g per day for men.
 Replace refined grains like white rice, white bread or pasta with whole grains such as brown rice, whole wheat bread or wheat pasta, which have higher fiber content.

-High fiber intake is associated with a 40 to 50 percent reduction in the risk of CHD and stroke compared with low fiber intake.
+Cardiovascular disease: High fiber intake is associated with a 40 to 50 percent reduction in the risk of CHD and stroke compared with low fiber intake.
 It is also associated with lower cardiovascular and all-cause mortality in patients who have had a myocardial infarction.
 High fiber diets are protective against CHD by controlling risk factors, such as lowering blood pressure, insulin levels, and improving lipid profiles.
-Diabetes mellitus:

-Fiber consumption from grains is beneficial in controlling blood glucose in patients with diabetes, proving a protective effect against the establish course of the disease.
-Cancer:
+Diabetes mellitus: Fiber consumption from grains is beneficial in controlling blood glucose in patients with diabetes, proving a protective effect against the establish course of the disease.

-(Dietary Approaches to Stop Hypertension) consists of four to five servings of fruit, four to five servings of vegetables, two to three servings of low-fat dairy per day, and <25 percent dietary intake from fat.
+The DASH diet (Dietary Approaches to Stop Hypertension) consists of four to five servings of fruit, four to five servings of vegetables, two to three servings of low-fat dairy per day, and <25 percent dietary intake from fat.
 The DASH diet has been studied in both normotensive and hypertensive populations and found to lower systolic and diastolic pressure more than a diet rich in fruits and vegetables alone.
 The combination of low sodium and DASH diet resulted in further decreases in blood pressure, comparable to those observed with antihypertensive agents.
-The Mediterranean diet

 This is a lot to absorb, so next time we will talk about weight loss programs, medications and surgery.
 We will also cover some tips and strategies to help you burn more calories – the other side of our weight loss equation.